ownyourbusinessdata/snowplow-s3-enrich/README.md

 </script>
 ```

-You have to change __window.snowplow__ cloudfront domain name to created cloudfront domain name and add code on pages you wanted to track with snowplow.
+You have to change cloudfront domain name in __window.snowplow__ fuction to the created cloudfront domain name and add code the code above on web pages you want to track with snowplow.

 # How it works

 Each time a page is loaded, the browser requests a __sp.js__ script.
 It's collects data from endpoint device.

 All data compiles in GET request.
-Pixel tracker run that request to cloudfront distribution.
+Pixel tracker runs that request to cloudfront distribution.
 Request string logs with cloudfront.

 Log file puts into __lt-logs__ bucket.
-Lambda function start to porocess new data, enrich it according [snowplow event model](https://github.com/snowplow/snowplow/wiki/canonical-event-model) and put enriched data in Converted folder.
+Lambda function starts to process new data, enrich it according [snowplow event model](https://github.com/snowplow/snowplow/wiki/canonical-event-model) and puts enriched data in Converted folder.

 # Infrastructure termination